 “Relax,” the Valkyrie says.
-She reaches out and takes a piece of cake and it’s somehow reassuring, makes her seem a little less real and more like someone in a costume.
+She takes a piece of cake and it’s somehow reassuring, makes her seem a little less real and more like someone in a costume.
 “Not till long after you’re dead.
 They coax her out of retirement for it.
 She wins and saves humanity.”

 I don’t really want to know anything more than that.
 I say, “So you’ll forgive her saving the clown?”

 “It’s kinda pathetic, taking a clown to Valhalla,” she says.
 “Sometimes someone screws up the paperwork.
-I bet this is one of those times.”
+This might be one of those times.”

 Anna comes back and stands looking at the Valkyrie.
 I can’t tell if it’s fear or admiration or something else.
 I imagine her as a little old lady, facing down some unguessable enemy, that same solemn expression.
 The Valkyrie wanders off and vanishes into sparks that travel up into the sky.
 No one else seems to notice.